hectorvent/tg2sip-demo/README.md

 ## TODO:

-* Join into a call conference
+* Join into a conference
 * Call forward
+* Anonymous call a contact